Coach Ken Whisenhunt has already pulled off the impossible in Arizona, helping the Cardinals go from perennial losers to the Super Bowl.

 Restoring clarity and hope to the position gives the Cardinals a shot at re-signing Larry Fitzgerald, whose contract voids after this season.
 Arizona has already lost too many key players in recent seasons: Karlos Dansby, Antrel Rolle and Anquan Boldin are but a few.
-Losing Fitzgerald following another quarterback train wreck would have threatened to set back the organization to its pre-Whisenhunt days.
+Losing Fitzgerald following another quarterback train wreck would threaten to set back the organization to its pre-Whisenhunt days.
 Phoenix is not Green Bay or Pittsburgh or even Seattle and San Francisco on the fan loyalty front.

-Landing a quarterback with promise puts Arizona right back into the NFC West race.
+Landing a quarterback with promise puts Arizona back into the NFC West race.
 Go ahead and laugh, but if the Seattle Seahawks could beat the defending Super Bowl champs as 7-9 division winners last season, the Cardinals can keep a straight face liking their chances with Kolb behind center and Whisenhunt's 4-2 postseason record on their side.

-We'll find out more about whether or not Whisenhunt can identify and develop talent at the position.
+We'll find out more about whether Whisenhunt can identify and develop talent at the position.
 Was he a driving force behind Ben Roethlisberger's historic rookie season in Pittsburgh, or mostly a beneficiary of it?
-Was he pivotal in restoring Kurt Warner's career by convincing Warner to reform his Mike Martz-coached penchant for the daring?
+Was he pivotal in restoring Kurt Warner's career by persuading Warner to reform his Mike Martz-coached penchant for the daring?
 Or did Whisenhunt luck into a Hall of Famer, with former coordinator Todd Haley taking the lead internally?

 These questions may not have clear yes-or-no answers.
 But the narrative gets written in Whisenhunt's favor if Kolb, a second-round choice of the Eagles in 2007, becomes the next Drew Brees.
 As the chart shows, Brees is one of three second-round quarterbacks since 1995 to earn Pro Bowl acclaim.
 The other two, Jake Plummer and Kordell Stewart, had their moments during ultimately unsatisfying careers.

 Kolb is just 26 years old.
-If he were a sure-fire franchise quarterback, the Eagles never would have traded him.
+If he were a surefire franchise quarterback, the Eagles never would have traded him.
 They would have signed Kolb to a long-term deal even before Michael Vick emerged as the best option for them.
 Instead, they parlayed the 36th player drafted in 2007 into the 16th player chosen in 2008, plus a second-rounder.

 The Eagles got the better of this deal based on what we know right now.
 The Cardinals could come out well ahead based on what they think.